 Best for: Recently implemented Pardot accounts, small marketing teams who want a sanity check before scaling, teams considering whether Pardot is worth keeping at all.

-Skip this tier if: Your Pardot account is more than 3 years old (architectural drift requires deeper review), you've migrated from another platform (sync history matters), you have 10+ Engagement Studio programs (program-by-program review takes longer), or you've never had a previous audit (first audits typically uncover 3× more issues).
+Skip this tier if: Your Pardot account is more than 3 years old (architectural drift requires deeper review), you have migrated from another platform (sync history matters), you have 10+ Engagement Studio programs (program-by-program review takes longer), or you have never had a previous audit (first audits typically uncover 3× more issues).
+For these situations, see our Pardot Audit service ($1.5K–$2.5K diagnostic).

 Not sure which tier fits your team?

-Start with a 30-minute discovery call.
-We'll review your Pardot account size, complexity, and goals — then quote a fixed-scope audit at the right tier.
+Start with a 15-minute routing call.
+We will review your Pardot account size, complexity, and Agentforce roadmap — then quote a fixed-scope audit at the right tier.
 No upselling, no agency markup.

 Includes everything in Tier 1, plus: